SB-7

 Plain Language

-Employers must provide a written pre-use notice to workers (or their authorized representatives) before deploying an ADS for non-hiring employment-related decisions.
-The notice must be issued at least 30 days before first deployment, by April 1, 2026 for systems already in use, and within 30 days for new hires.
-The notice must be plain-language, stand-alone, in the worker's routine communication language, and must describe the types of affected decisions, data categories and sources, key parameters that disproportionately affect output, the ADS vendor, any quotas, and the worker's data access and correction rights.
-Employers must also maintain an updated list of all ADS currently in use.
+Employers must provide a written pre-use notice to any worker (or their authorized representative) who will foreseeably be directly affected by an ADS used for employment-related decisions other than hiring.
+The notice must be delivered at least 30 days before initial deployment, by April 1, 2026 for systems already in use, or within 30 days of hiring a new worker.
+The notice must be a standalone, plain-language communication in the worker's routine language, and must describe the types of decisions affected, the categories and sources of worker data collected, key parameters that disproportionately affect ADS output, the ADS creator, any applicable quotas, and the worker's right to access and correct their data.
+This is a proactive pre-deployment obligation — employers cannot wait for workers to ask.

 Statutory Text